mekowalski/streams-client/NOTES.md

       - Take list/array of records and merge it all into State object
       - Take the array of streams received from API and turn it into an object with `mapKeys()`
       - `mapKeys()` via Lodash
-    - [] Actually FETCH the list of STREAMS when StreamList component is rendered
+    - [x] Actually FETCH the list of STREAMS when StreamList component is rendered
       - Wire up Action Creator call to StreamList component
       - Anytime StreamList component is rendered on screen, attempt to fetch list of streams
+      - With Redux DevTools via State tab, able to see the current streams i've created
+    - [] Create render list method to display streams